sontaimnt/TierlistTK/README.md

 # TierlistTK
-A tierlist GUI program in tkinter
+A remake of TierMaker on python tkinter which is cross platform and lightweight

 # Features:-